LiliaVasileva/Flower-Shop-React-Project/README.md

 - HomePage Components -> Catalog Component, Contacts Component, History Component, Main Component;
+* HomePage is page with multiple components, all components are static, there is no state to be sent to children of the components it includes only links to navigate through the API;

 - Item Component -> Item Details Component, Item Create Component, Item Edit Component; Delete Functionality is handled with a window confirmation pop up, there was no component created for it;
+* Item is a complex functionality which includes all CRUD operations, there is a detail page where ig the user is owner should see Edit and Delete buttons, if the user is not owner but he/she is authenticated should be able to add comments to the specific item.
+Item Components are using ItemContextProvider to send context data through the different components;
+Edit and Create Item Components are using useForm hook to manage all form data to be sent to the service via fetch API and in order for the state to be updated.

 - Login Component;
 - Register Component;
 - Logout was handled only with a Handler function, no component created for logout;